Vietnam.vn - Nền tảng quảng bá Việt Nam

 The spacecraft, launched in April 2023, completed its flyby of Earth and the Moon on August 21, putting it on track to reach Jupiter and its moons in 2031.

-“This paper presents an interesting premise, with much to ponder about the evolution of icy moons and ocean worlds,” said Denton, co-author of an April study of the impact on Pluto and its vast basin, called Sputnik Planitia, which forms the heart-shaped left lobe.
+“This paper presents an interesting premise, with much to ponder about the evolution of icy moons and ocean worlds ,” said Denton, co-author of an April study of the impact on Pluto and its vast basin, called Sputnik Planitia, which forms the heart-shaped left lobe.

-“I would like to understand the origin and evolution of Ganymede and Jupiter’s other moons,” he said.
+“I would like to understand the origin and evolution of Ganymede and other Jupiter moons,” he said.
 “This giant impact must have had a significant impact on Ganymede, but the thermal effects and internal structure of Ganymede have not yet been studied.
 I believe that further research into the evolution of icy moons’ interiors may be warranted.”

 Ha Trang (according to CNN)